 The Notice will set out the conditions for the admissions freeze, and the conditions that must be met before the admissions freeze is lifted and the facility may resume accepting new residents.
 The admissions freeze will remain in effect until the Department has determined that the facility has corrected the conditions as specified in the Notice.
-Facilities will be eligible to have the admissions freeze lifted 5 days after the admission freeze was initially imposed for all of the above factors except when the facility fails to comply with applicable testing policies.
-Facilities that have an admissions freeze imposed due to failure to comply with applicable testing policies will be eligible to have the admissions freeze lifted upon completion of two testing periods of timely reporting and in compliance with DPH long-term care surveillance requirements, following the imposition of the admissions freeze.
+Facilities will be eligible to have the admissions freeze lifted 10 days after the admission freeze was initially imposed for all of the above factors except when the facility fails to comply with applicable testing policies.
+Facilities will be eligible to have the admissions freeze lifted to have the admissions freeze lifted upon completion of two testing policies will be eligible to have the admissions freeze lifted upon completion of two testing periods of timely reporting and in compliance with DPH long-term care surveillance requirements, following the imposition of the admissions freeze.